-The difference in the tones of Wah pedals arise due to components and possible settings to change the height of the peak, the shape of the peak and the range of the sweep.
+The difference in the tones of Wah pedals arises due to components and possible settings to change the height of the peak, the shape of the peak, and the range of the sweep.

 The very basic wah pedals have only one control – the switch to turn them On & Off.
-While, the advanced ones allow you to vary the tone and add some distortion.
-The digital wah pedals may even be programmable modelling wah pedals, having the sound models of different modern wah sounds.
+While the advanced ones allow you to vary the tone and add some distortion.
+The digital wah pedals may even be programmable modeling wah pedals, having the sound models of different modern wah sounds.
 Some of the very common controls on the wah pedals include:

 Sound of a Wah Effect Pedal

 The effect can be used in the parking as well as sweeping mode, with sweeping being the more common of the two.
 The parking mode was discussed earlier.
-There are two basic techniques to use the sweeping mode
+There are two basic techniques for using the sweeping mode

-In the heel position in a parked mode, when the filter allows the lower end of the spectrum, we get what many call a nasal or cocked or an anaemic wah sound.
-Some pedals are made to specifically replicate this tone, though you can dial other settings on these pedals as well.
+In the heel position in a parked mode, when the filter allows the lower end of the spectrum, we get what many call a nasal or cocked or an anemic wah sound.
+Some pedals are made to replicate this tone, though you can also dial other settings on these pedals.

 Some Popular Songs Using Wah Filter Pedals

 The Wah effect has been used countless times on many classic recordings.
-Listen to these popular songs to get the feel and appreciate its versatility.
+Listen to these popular songs to get the feel and appreciate their versatility.

 Where to put Wah Pedal in Signal Chain?

 You will obtain different tones from your wah pedal depending on where you place it in your signal chain.
-Every guitar player may have his or her own preference and there is no absolute right or wrong.
-The possibility are:
+Every guitar player may have his or her own preference, and there is no absolute right or wrong.
+The possibility is:

 Which Wah Pedal to Choose?

-It can be really overwhelming, to choose a wah pedal that meets all your requirements, out of the many options available in the market.
+It can be overwhelming to choose a wah pedal that meets all your requirements out of the many options available in the market.
 Some of the things to consider are:

 Read Our Reviews of Wah Guitar Pedals

-As seen above, Wah filter pedal is a manual filter, where the player moves the rocker plate to sweep the spectrum.
-Envelope filters are sweepable peaking filters that have an added circuitry to use the attack of the guitar signal to trigger the filter sweep.
-Envelope can be considered to be a volume level, where the filter kicks in and out.
+As seen above, the Wah filter pedal is a manual filter where the player moves the rocker plate to sweep the spectrum.
+Envelope filters are sweepable peaking filters that have added circuitry to use the attack of the guitar signal to trigger the filter sweep.
+The envelope can be considered to be a volume level, where the filter kicks in and out.

 The auto wah makes use of an envelope detector electronic circuit to produce a voltage corresponding to the overall volume of the input signal.
-This signal allows the sweep of the cutoff frequency of the low pass or the band pass filter, used in the pedal.
-We may use an LFO instead of an envelope detector, but the response will not be varying with playing dynamics in this case.
+This signal allows the sweep of the cutoff frequency of the low pass or the bandpass filter used in the pedal.
+We may use an LFO instead of an envelope detector, but the response will not vary with playing dynamics in this case.